2012 Texas Rangers season

 The 2012 Texas Rangers season was the 52nd season in the overall history of the franchise and the 41st since the team relocated to Arlington, Texas.
-The Rangers entered the season as the two-time defending champions of the American League and the AL West.
+The Rangers entered the season as the two-time defending champions of the American League and the American League West.
 They led the division for most of the season and had a 13-game lead on June 30, but faltered down the stretch.
-They finished 93-69, but were swept in the last series of the season by the Oakland Athletics and wound up second to the Athletics in the division.
-They then lost to the Baltimore Orioles in the Wild Card Game and were eliminated from the playoffs.
+They finished 93–69, but were swept in the last series of the season by the Oakland Athletics and wound up second to the Athletics in the division.
+They then lost to the Baltimore Orioles in the ALWC Game and were eliminated from the playoffs.